 where $\rho_A $, $\rho_B$, and $\rho_C$ are the states representing each part.

 A biseparable state can be generated when two or three qubits are grouped in one part.
-According to \eqref{eq:multi}, there are three possibilities of grouping two qubits, we have three classes of biseparable states.
-A pure state is called genuine multipartite entangled if it is neither biseparable nor fully separable.
-Thus, multipartite entanglement is stronger than the bipartite entanglement, in the sense that the first is more robust than the latter.
-Hypergraph states are GME states since they present this property \cite{JPA.47.335303.2014}.
+According to \eqref{eq:multi}, there are three possibilities for grouping two qubits, and we have three classes of biseparable states.
+A pure state is called genuinely multipartite entangled if it is neither biseparable nor fully separable.
+Thus, multipartite entanglement is stronger than bipartite entanglement, in the sense that the first is more robust than the latter.
+Hypergraph states are GME states because they have this property \cite{JPA.47.335303.2014}.

-GME states are a quite useful resource for quantum information protocols, as quantum key distribution \cite{NJP.19.93012.2017}, secret sharing \cite{PRA.59.1829.1999} and dense coding distribution \cite{IJQI.04.415.2006}.
+GME states are quite a useful resource for quantum information protocols, such as quantum key distribution \cite{NJP.19.93012.2017}, secret sharing \cite{PRA.59.1829.1999} and dense coding distribution \cite{IJQI.04.415.2006}.
 As an example, considering a 3-qubit state $\rho$, it is said to be GME if it cannot be expanded as